solaranamnesis/ottohahn/full-text-english.md

 A mineral is simple, it must be simple in its concept and therefore always gives the picture of a homogeneous mass (field), with some inclusions at most.
 How could the same mineral be present in such different structures, in such coherent forms that differ from crystal forms?

-3. Minerals are either crystallized or not crystallized. — In the first order they have a certain regular and recurrent form: they move on surfaces which, on average, project themselves as straight lines.
+3. Minerals are either crystallized or not crystallized.
+In the first order they have a certain regular and recurrent form: they move on surfaces which, on average, project themselves as straight lines.
 These forms (lines and angles) are recurring, varying only in size, not ratio.
 Such forms are not found among the forms I have addressed as organic.
-Here is no form with a surface or an angle; all are spheres, ellipses with deviations from mathematical form, deviations, which are nevertheless constant.
-It is these other forms which give rise to the forseeing of the matching structures, showing themselves with constant outlines, these forms which are different from the crystal form of the enstatites and the olivines.
+In the orgranic forms there is no form with a surface or an angle; all are spheres or ellipses with deviations from the mathematical form, deviations, which are nevertheless constant.
+It is these other forms which give rise to the need to forsee just what are these matching structures, showing themselves with constant outlines, these forms which are different from the crystal form of the enstatites and the olivines.

 Though they are rare, small sections are real crystals, but in a way, they are probative values that do not impinge on the facts.
 See below and Table XXXII.
 Fig. 2.

 4. If the minerals were originally crystallized, but happen to lose their crystalline form due to some mechanical force, the only form that could be repeated is the sphere or one approaching it, such as an ellipse.
 Here a repetition would be possible without a conclusion being drawn about the form.
-In the rolled stones, surface cuts of the body would immediately show the influence of these mechanical forces, - particular, the inclusions would be hit arbitrarily.
+In these spheres, surface cuts of the body would immediately show the influence of such mechanical forces, in particular, the inclusions would be hit arbitrarily.

 However, the structure in the meteorite inclusions is always, I would like to say: symmetric, in harmony with its outlines.

-5. When the crystals are weathered the layers change from the outside to the inside - concentrically: - but there is no trace of weathering in the inclusions of the chondrites and their structures are always eccentric.
+5. When the crystals are weathered the layers change from the outside to the inside - concentrically - but there is no trace of weathering in the inclusions of the chondrites and their structures are always eccentric.

 6. Regarding the mineral inclusions, they give different sights depending on their nature.
-There are quite arbitrary forms of deposited, such as glass-liquid-inclusions, crystallites.
+The deposits are quite arbitrary forms, such as glass-liquid-inclusions and crystallites.

-But where crystal laws appears in the inclusions, this always depends on the crystalline form.
-Both are not the case with the meteorite forms.
+But where crystal laws appears in the inclusions, they always depends on the crystalline form.
+Neither is the case with meteorite forms.
 No trace of inclusions in accordance with a crystalline form!

 7. A sheet breakage is only visible if mechanical force creates a surface for light refraction phenomena.
 Without this, it is imperceptible.
 If cleavage surfaces are not present, light refraction phenomena do not show the meteorite inclusions, just "dust material".